-- What are the basic models and elements of middle school SFs?
+- What are the basic models and elements of middle school science fairs?
 (How do they vary, and how do they function?)

-- What resources are required—human, financial, and otherwise—to implement an effective middle school SF?
+- What costs and resources are required to implement an effective middle school science fair?